yashrajkakkad/sem5-notes/notes/Virtual Memory.md

 ## Hardware and Control Structures
 - Two characteristics fundamental to memory management:
-  - All memory references are logical addresses that are dynamically translated into physucal addresses at run time.
+  - All memory references are logical addresses that are dynamically translated into physical addresses at run time.
   - A process may be broken up into a number of pieces that don't need to be contiguously located in main memory during execution.

 - If these two